Golf roundup: Hatton keeps lead after brutal day at Bay Hill

+The severity of the test Saturday in the Arnold Palmer Invitational – wind, cool air, thick rough, brick-hard greens, a few tucked pins – made it feel more like the U.S. Open in June.

+No one broke 70.
+Only one player broke par.
+That was Max Homa, who finished an hour before the leaders started.
+Brooks Koepka had an 81, the highest score of his PGA Tour career.

-ORLANDO, Fla. — Tyrrell Hatton made a 30-foot birdie putt on the final hole for a 1-over 73 to end the most brutal day at Bay Hill in 37 years and build a two-shot lead going into the final round of the Arnold Palmer Invitational.
+Tyrrell Hatton ended the most brutal day at Bay Hill in 37 years with a 30-foot birdie putt on the final hole, and he thrust his arm in the air without really knowing why.

-Sunday might not be much of a reprieve.
-More wind and no rain are in the forecast.
-Greens have progressed from firm to brick-hard.
-It has created a test that feels more like a U.S. Open in June than the Florida swing in March.
+“I don’t normally fist pump on a Saturday,” Hatton said after his hard-earned round of 1-over 73.
+“I think it was more shock that the ball actually went in the hole.
+And very relieved.”

+He might have been happy to have survived, or that gravity that pulled the ball into the cup and kept it from rolling another 8 feet, or that it gave him a two-shot lead over Rory McIlroy and Marc Leishman.

+“I don’t think anyone enjoyed that today,” he said with a laugh.
+“It was just … it was just so hard.”

-Rory McIlroy was happy with his run of 13 straight pars, delighted to make his first birdie on the par-5 16th and not terribly bothered by a bogey on the final hole for a 73.
+McIlroy was happy with his run of 13 straight pars, delighted to make his first birdie on the par-5 16th and not terribly bothered by a bogey on the final hole for a 73.
 His goal was to survive, and he managed that.
-McIlroy joined another past champion, Marc Leishman (72), just two shots behind.

-Hatton had a wild ride at the end as temperatures felt like the mid-50s with the wind.
-He had one par over his final five holes before thrusting his fist in the air when the final putt fell.
+“I saw some of the scores this morning and saw it was tough, but I guess I thought I could still go out there and shoot something sub-70,” McIlroy said.
+“And then once I got out there I was like, ‘Oh, maybe not.”’

 Hatton was at 6-under 210, the highest 54-hole score to lead at Bay Hill since Ben Crenshaw in 1993.